khaosdoctor/containerd-integration-example/README.md

 After cloning the repository in any directory of your linux machine:

 1. `go get` to fetch the modules
-2. `go build main.go` to build the binary
+2. `go build src/main.go` to build the binary
 3. `sudo ./main` to run the application